knative/docs/docs/install/operator/configuring-serving-cr.md

 ## High availability:

 Knative Serving Operator CR provides the capability to configure the high availability for the following `Deployment`
-resources: `controller`, `autoscaler-hpa` and `networking-istio`.
+resources: `controller`, `autoscaler-hpa` & `networking-istio`, and all the `HorizontalPodAutoscaler` resources.
 A field named `high-availability` is defined under the section `spec` to configure the high availability control plane.
-In the latest release of Knative Serving Operator, you can specify the number of replicas that HA parts of the control plane will be scaled to.
+In the latest release of Knative Serving Operator, you can specify the minimum number of replicas for the `Deployment` and `HorizontalPodAutoscaler` resources.

-If you want to specify 3 as the number of replicas, that your `Deployment` resources can scale up to, change your CR into:
+If you want to specify 3 as the minimum number of replicas for three of the `Deployment` resources and the `HorizontalPodAutoscaler` resources, change your CR into:

 ```
 apiVersion: operator.knative.dev/v1alpha1